 - 1. An Amerasian; - 2.
 A Widow or Widower; - 3.
 A Battered or Abused Spouse or Child of a U.S. Citizen or Lawful Permanent Resident; or - 4.
-A special immigrant defined as one of the following; - A. Religious Worker; - B. Panama Canal Company Employee, Canal Zone Government Employee, U.S. Government in the Canal Zone Employee; - C. Physician; - D. International Organization Employee or Family Member; - E. Juvenile Court Dependent; - F. Armed Forces Member; - G. Afghanistan or Iraq national who supported the U.S. Armed Forces as a translator; or - H. Iraq national who worked for or on behalf of the U.S. Government in Iraq.
+A special immigrant defined as one of the following: - A. Religious Worker; - B. Panama Canal Company Employee, Canal Zone Government Employee, U.S. Government in the Canal Zone Employee; - C. Physician; - D. International Organization Employee or Family Member; - E. Juvenile Court Dependent; - F. Armed Forces Member; - G. Afghanistan or Iraq national who supported the U.S. Armed Forces as a translator; - H. Iraq national who worked for or on behalf of the U.S. Government in Iraq; or - I. Afghan national who worked for or on behalf of the U.S. Government in Afghanistan.